cdk-patterns/serverless/the-predictive-lambda/typescript/README.md

 - Dockerfile - used by Lambda during the deploy
 - TrainingDockerfile - used to spin up the container to train our model

-I have added the trained model to version control but if you want to retrain it yourself what you have to do is:
+I have added the trained model to version control but if you want to retrain it yourself what you have to do is make sure docker is running and:

 ```bash
 cd model